ophelixSyntramechanika/Daily-log-of-learning-os/LOG.md

 4. 2025/05/08
 **from the book i used the memory referncing and dereferncing by using th bx register and why bx is used becasue it is allowed for indirect memory adressing and learned about the[org] directive and for defining string inside the code in the bois screen**

+5.2025/05/09
+**learned about the stack with example and about the push and pop and the how the stack pointer is calculated so [sp=starting adress-2]and if the push A meaning push stores the value of 0041 in 0x7ffe**
+**please learn the stack from example if you ask me if you want to know it works,thats how i learned it too and tomorrow i will learn the asm instruction and write simple code for assembly to help me build the os**